espocrm/documentation/docs/user-guide/reports.md

 # Reports

 The Reports feature is available in [Advanced Pack](https://www.espocrm.com/extensions/advanced-pack/).
+It provides analytic capabilities and to additional functionalities: report panels and custom list view filters.

-There are two types of reports: List and Grid.
+There are three types of reports:

+* List
+* Grid
+* Joint Grid

 In this article: